-The Company has appointed BNY Mellon Trust & Depositary (UK) Limited (the "Depositary") as its depositary in accordance with the AIFMD on the terms and subject to the conditions of the depositary agreement between the Company, Frostrow and the Depositary (the "Depositary Agreement").
-Under the terms of the Depositary Agreement the Company has agreed to pay the Depositary a fee calculated as a percentage of the Company's gross assets (0.02% of the first £150 million of gross assets and 0.015% of gross assets in excess of £150 million). subject to a minimum fee of £20,000 per annum, plus any applicable VAT.
+BNY Mellon Trust & Depositary (UK) Limited (the "Depositary") acts as the Company's depositary in accordance with the AIFMD on the terms and subject to the conditions of the depositary agreement between the Company, Frostrow and the Depositary (the "Depositary Agreement").
+Under the terms of the Depositary Agreement the Company has agreed to pay the Depositary a fee calculated as a percentage of the Company's gross assets (0.02% of the first £150 million of gross assets and 0.015% of gross assets in excess of £150 million) subject to a minimum fee of £20,000 per annum, plus any applicable VAT.